 Constipation can aggravate rectal prolapse and other defecation difficulties.
 Patients suffering from these disorders should avoid constipation.
 In some cases, dietary changes will be enough, but it's possible that medication may be necessary.

 All medications have the potential for side effects.
 Your healthcare provider will carefully weigh the risks versus the benefits of medications and will discuss all of the options with you before prescribing medication.

 There are a number of interventional therapies that can be used to help treat urinary incontinence, designed specifically for women.
-Following is a description of some available therapies.
+The following is a description of some available therapies:

 A pessary is a firm silicone ring inserted into the vagina designed to help support the bladder and/or urethra and prevent leakage.
 The device must be regularly removed for cleaning.